sonejostudios/SuperBeatRepeater/README.md

 * Use the Faust Online Compiler to compile it as Standalone or Audio Plugin (LV2, VST, etc): http://faust.grame.fr/compiler
 * This software was tested only with Linux JackQT Faust Compiler.
 * Or compile them simply with (you'll need to install the Faust Compiler):
   * $ faust2jaqt -midi SuperBeatRepeater.dsp
-* $ faust2jaqt -midi SuperCutSequencer.dsp

 * To Start:
   * ./SuperBeatRepeater
-* ./SuperCutSequencer

 --

 __Get Started with SuperBeatRepeater and SuperCutSequencer:__

 You will need to send Midi-Clock to SuperBeatRepeater & SuperCutSequencer.
-Use a Midi-Clock generator like jack_midi_clock (on Linux).
+Use a Midi-Clock generator like jack_midi_clock (on GNU/Linux).
 You also need to set the tempo (bpm) to Jack Transport (whitch will be used by the Midi-Clock).
 Use any Jack-able Sequencer for that (Hydrogen, Ardour).
 If you want to use them with an Hardware Midi Controller you'll need to use the a2jmidid -e Bridge.

 * $ qjackctl &